FlandereScarlet/Helium/README.md

 # Helium
 A Discord bot that manages servers and more!
 [Join the discord server](https://discord.gg/0ynKSxHArBT4OFQj)

-### Libary
+### Library
-Helium uses izy521's [Discord.io](https://github.com/izy521/discord.io) Libary
+Helium uses izy521's [Discord.io](https://github.com/izy521/discord.io) Library.
+Thanks for your hard work!

 ### Helium.js file
 All commands and main code is containded in the `Helium.js` file...
-Feel free to request edit or what ever :thumbsup:
+Feel free to fork it and submit a PR! :thumbsup:

 ### Commands
 - `!uptime`